-If you are encountering an issue you can't solve and are looking for some help, go to our Community website.
+If you are encountering an issue you can't solve and are looking for some help, go to our Discussion page and pick a platform of your choice.
+This is where you can get in contact with the Cuckoo Developers and users (our preference go to the Slack & IRC).